 Handling Domestic Violence And No-Contact Orders

 A charge of assault involving domestic violence is a very serious accusation and a very common criminal charge.
-It as well often includes proceedings involving protective orders (restraining orders).
+It often includes proceedings involving protective orders (restraining orders).

-A person commits a crime of domestic violence if he commits one or more of the following offenses against a family or household member, or a current or former sexual or intimate partner, and where the conduct constitutes a credible threat to the other person’s safety:
+A person commits a crime of domestic violence if he or she commits one or more of the following offenses against a family member, household member, sexual partner or intimate partner (both current and former) where the conduct constitutes a credible threat to the other person’s safety:

 - Criminal threatening